Skip to main content

 If emails persist or if you need assistance please contact us at undoc@umd.edu

 After stopping email communication from ISS, please contact the Office of Student Orientation and Transition to sign up for the appropriate orientation.
 Their contact information can be found HERE.
+Transfer students have a separate orientation.
 Please take a look at their website for lots of information about orientation and transitioning into campus.

 The only way to opt-out of health insurance is if you already have health insurance.
 Some students may already have health insurance through the employer of their parents.
 Students must fill out an insurance waiver at the start of the semester and show proof of insurance by a certain deadline to remove the charge.
 Please view that same webpage to verify the deadline of the insurance waiver.